Topics on topology and superstring theory: Basic notions of K-theory

-There is a remarkable exception: when $Y$ is \emph{contractible}, then $\pi^{*}$ is a \emph{bijection}: in fact, it's injective since two trivializations $\alpha, \beta: E\vert_{Y} \rightarrow Y \times \mathbb{C}^{n}$ are necessarily homotopic (the codomain is contractible, hence they are both homotopic to a constant function), and it's surjective since on a contractible space every bundle is trivial (hence, for every $E$ in $X$, $E\vert_{Y}$ is necessarily trivial).
+There is a remarkable exception: when $Y$ is \emph{contractible}, then $\pi^{*}$ is a \emph{bijection}: in fact, it is injective since two trivializations $\alpha, \beta: E\vert_{Y} \rightarrow Y \times \mathbb{C}^{n}$ are necessarily homotopic (the codomain is contractible, hence they are both homotopic to a constant function), and it is surjective since on a contractible space every bundle is trivial (hence, for every $E$ in $X$, $E\vert_{Y}$ is necessarily trivial).

 \begin{Def} Let $(X, Y)$ be a couple of compact topological spaces.
 We define:

 considering $Y/Y$ as the marked point of $X/Y$. \end{Def}